 The AES engine uses the Rijndael algorithm with National Institute of Standards and Technology (NIST) approved parameters as described in Federal Information Processing Standards (FIPS) Publication (PUB) 197.
-Figure 1 shows the AES encryption algorithm with 128-bit key.
 The AES encryption algorithm receives 128-bit of plaintext data and 128-/192-/256-bit of a cipher key as input.
 After several rounds of computation, it produces 128-bit enciphered version of the original plaintext data as output.
 The key size used for an AES cipher determines the number of transformation rounds to convert the input into the final output, ciphertext.
 During the rounds of the algorithm, the data bits are subjected to byte substitution, data shift operations, data mixing operations, and additional operations (XOR) with an expanded version of the original 128-/192-/256-bit cipher key.
 The reverse happens during the decryption operation.

-The SmartFusion2/IGLOO2 AES engine can be operated in 128-bit key mode or 256-bit key mode and supports both encryption and decryption services.
+The SmartFusion2 and IGLOO2 AES engine can be operated in 128-bit key mode or 256-bit key mode and supports both encryption and decryption services.